resource-watch/slate/source/includes/api/_areas.md

 # Areas

-The following area endpoints are available
+**Note: the documentation for these endpoints is not maintained and might not be up to date.**

+The following sections describe endpoints API users can use to interact with version 1 of Areas of Interest.

 ## Get user areas

 > Getting a list of areas for the current user

 ```shell
 curl -X GET https://api.resourcewatch.org/v1/area
 -H "Authorization: Bearer <your-token>"
 ```

 > Response: